 College of Agriculture and Life Sciences recognizes Swiger Award recipients

-D. Ames Herbert of Franklin, Va., and Janet Rinehart of Blacksburg, Va., received Andy Swiger Land-Grant Awards for their contributions to the College of Agriculture and Life Sciences at Virginia Tech.
+Ozzie Abaye of Blacksburg, Va., and Thomas Wilchynski of Virginia Beach, Va., received Andy Swiger Land-Grant Awards for their contributions to the College of Agriculture and Life Sciences at Virginia Tech.

-Established to reward creative achievement and commitment to the college, the award recognizes both a faculty and a staff member whose accomplishments in teaching, research, or Extension work greatly benefits the agriculture industry and improves the quality of life for Virginians.
+Established to reward creative achievement and commitment to the college, the award recognizes both a faculty and a staff member whose accomplishments in teaching, research, or Extension greatly benefit the agriculture industry and improve the quality of life for Virginians.

-The college recently honored Herbert during the faculty and staff recognition luncheon and Rinehart during the College of Agriculture and Life Sciences Staff Association picnic.
-Both Herbert and Rinehart received a plaque and a monetary award for their excellence.
+The college recently honored Abaye during the faculty and staff recognition luncheon and Wilchynski during the College of Agriculture and Life Sciences Staff Association picnic.
+Both Abaye and Wilchynski received a plaque and a monetary award for their excellence.

 Generous contributions to the Andy Swiger Land-Grant Award Endowment make the annual recognition possible.
 “With others in the industry and university, we created these awards to keep the land-grant spirit alive by honoring an outstanding college faculty and staff member each year who most personify this spirit by serving the industry through making a real difference in the areas of food, agriculture, and biological sciences,” said Dean Emeritus Andy Swiger.